Frimkron/djangogirlsmcr-tutorial/installation/README.md

 # Installation
 In the workshop you will be building a blog, and there are a few setup tasks in the tutorial which would be good to work through beforehand so that you are ready to start coding on the day.

+(Attendees should aim to complete this chapter during the installation party, or as a preparation prior to the workshop if you are not attending the installation party.)

 # Install Python
 {% include "/python_installation/instructions.md" %}